Content marketing is an essential component of any marketing strategy and, when executed well, is a powerful tool for growing your business.

 - Keep the message between 150-154 characters.

-- Using default titles, such as “Home” or “Product Page”, as well as duplicate title/meta tags.
+- Using default titles, such as “Home” or “Product Page,” or duplicate title/meta tags.

 What’s Your Call-To-Action?

 When they get to the end of the piece, what do you want the reader to do?
 Look at your products?
 Read your blog?
 Follow you on social media?

 Create your call-to-actions (CTAs) and map them based on where your readers land in the see-think-do-care framework.
 Don’t forget to include a clear directive that encourages immediate action.

 To write a great call-to-action, start your sentence with a strong action verb such as “buy”, “fill out our form”, or “subscribe”.
 If you’re running an e-commerce website, for instance, start your CTA with “order” or “buy.”

 Similarly, if you want to promote a guide or white paper, creating a CTA such as “download our latest guide now” would be much more informative and effective than “our latest guide is available”.

 - Stay consistent with your brand voice (e,g. savvy, professional, casual, etc.).